 Miniature American Shepherds are very energetic.
 They require an active family with the time and energy to keep their dog on the move.

-- Prone to destructive habits and nuisance barking when bored.
+- Prone to destructive habits like chewing their dog bed and nuisance barking when bored.

 - Their herding instinct can kick in unless they are trained to reserve it for sports and play.